sk408/ile_exam/TX-ILE-Practice-Exam.md

 **7. C - Fluid in middle ear or tympanic membrane perforation** Type B (flat) tympanogram with no peak indicates either middle ear effusion, perforation, or complete cerumen blockage.

-**8. B - When air-bone gap exceeds 40 dB**
-Masking is required when there's risk of cross-hearing, such as when the air-bone gap in the test ear exceeds 40 dB.
+**8. B - When the air-bone gap in the test ear is ≥10-15 dB** Bone conduction masking is required when there's an air-bone gap of ≥10-15 dB in the test ear, indicating a conductive component.
+Since bone conduction has minimal interaural attenuation (0-10 dB), the signal can easily cross to the non-test ear.

 **9. B - Possible retrocochlear pathology requiring medical referral** Disproportionately poor word recognition relative to pure tone thresholds suggests retrocochlear involvement (acoustic neuroma, neural pathology).